 We cover all medically necessary DME covered by Original Medicare.
 If our supplier in your area does not carry a particular brand or manufacturer, you may ask them if they can special order it for you.
-The most recent list of suppliers is available on our website at www.imperialhealthplan.com.
+The most recent list of suppliers is available on our website at www.imperialhealthplan.com

-You pay 20% of the total cost for Medicare-covered Durable Medical Equipment (DME) and related supplies, such as oxygen or a wheelchair.
+You pay 20% of the total cost for Medicare-covered Durable Medical Equipment (DME) and related supplies.